Estimating WebRTC Video QoE Metrics Without Using Application Headers

 Figure~\ref{subfig:fps-rw} shows the boxplot of frame rate estimation errors.
 The overall accuracy is high for the \ipml method and is comparable to the \rtpml method, a difference of 0.1~FPS across all VCAs.
-Interestingly, the \rtpnonml has the highest accuracy amongst all methods.
-We believe it could be due to the fact that network conditions are more stable in the real-world data, thus reducing any errors in \rtpnonml due to any application-level delays such as jitter buffer delay.
+Interestingly, the \rtpnonml has the highest accuracy amongst{among} all methods.
+We believe it could be because network conditions are more stable in real-world data, thus reducing any errors in \rtpnonml due to application-level delays such as jitter buffer delay.

 The \ipnonml, on the other hand, has the highest errors among all methods.
-While, the MAE difference between \ipnonml and \rtpnonml is only 0.5~FPS and 0.7~FPS for \teams and \webex, it is 2.3~FPS for \meet.
-Upon further inspection, we find that the high errors for \meet are because of higher fraction of frames in the real-world data where the intra-frame packet size difference is greater than the $\Delta_{size}^{max}$, the threshold used to determine frame boundaries.
-More specifically, in the lab data, the intra-frame size difference exceeded $\Delta_{size}^{max}$ for only 4.26\% frames, while this number is 14.48\% in the real-world data.
+While the MAE difference between the \ipnonml and \rtpnonml is only 0.5~FPS and 0.7~FPS for \teams and \webex, it is 2.3~FPS for \meet.
+Upon further inspection, we find that the higher errors for \meet are because of a higher fraction of frames in the real-world data where the intra-frame packet size difference is greater than the $\Delta_{size}^{max}$, the threshold used to determine frame boundaries.
+More specifically, in the lab data, the intra-frame size difference exceeded $\Delta_{size}^{max}$ for only 4.26\% of frames, while this number is 14.48\% in the real-world data.
 This also explains consistent overestimation for \meet.
-Note that using a higher value for $\Delta_{size}^{max}$ will not help as it will lead to underestimation due to combining of frames with similar size.
-The discrepancy in \meet could be a codec-specific issue, \meet uses VP8 or VP9 while both \teams and \webex use H.264, leading to fragmentation of frames into unequal-sized packets.
+Note that using a higher value for $\Delta_{size}^{max}$ will not help as it will lead to underestimation due to combining frames with similar sizes.
+The discrepancy in \meet could be a codec-specific issue; \meet uses VP8 or VP9, while both \teams and \webex use H.264, leading to the fragmentation of frames into unequal-sized packets.
 We will examine this further in our future work.

-We also notice this anomaly in the feature importance analysis for \ipml.
-While \textit{\# unique sizes} is amongst the top-5 features for \teams and \webex, it is not the case for \meet.
+We also notice this anomaly in the \ipml feature importance analysis.
+While \textit{\# unique sizes} is amongst{among} the top 5 features for \teams and \webex, it is not the case for \meet.
 Instead, this is replaced by the IAT statistics, indicating that packet arrival patterns are better signals for detecting frame boundaries.
 This finding confirms that \textit{\# unique sizes} is not as strongly correlated with frame rate for \meet in the real-world data.
 This also shows the resiliency of ML models as they can rely on multiple features together more effectively.